MrStonkus/Baskeball-match-simulator/readme.md

 ## **About me**

 I am junior Javascript and Python developer.
-If you like my code and would like to see my others works or contact with me, just visit my portfolio website at [https:stonkus.lt]()
+If you like my code and would like to see my others works or contact with me, just visit my portfolio website at [http:stonkus.lt]()

 Thank you and happy to codding! :)